RakeshJV2000/Image-search-via-embeddings-retrieval/README.md

 This project implements an **image search engine using a fine-tuned [CLIP](https://openai.com/research/clip)** model.
 It allows users to **upload an image** or enter a **text query** and retrieves the **most relevant images** using cosine similarity between query and image embeddings.

 ---
+### Problem Statement

+- Traditional e-commerce search systems rely heavily on keyword matching and manually tagged metadata, which works poorly for fashion discovery.
+- Fashion search is visual and intent-driven, but users often cannot describe what they want using precise keywords.
+- Vague and aspirational queries such as “Bollywood-style outfit”, “cozy winter look”, or “something like this screenshot” are common and frequently fail in text-only search pipelines.
+- Product descriptions are often incomplete, inconsistent, or misaligned with how users express visual intent.

+---

+---

 ## Features